isaacvernon1/Portfolio/project-2-isaacvernon1/README.md

 - isaacvernon1.txt
     * Cleaned and commented version of the previous text file.
 Contains all the commands used in this project, recommended for use as the .txt file for the project.

-Given a set of JSON assessment data (see file for specifics), read the data into Kafka and process it with spark.
-Then write the transoformed messages to HDFS.
-In addition, do some spark SQL to model possible work done through this pipeline.